dwp/acm-pca-cert-generator/README.md

 # acm-cert-helper

-This contains two related utilities, both of which are detailed below.
+This contains two related utilities, both of which are detailed below, that work with ACM and ACM-PCA to make local Keystore and Truststore files.

 ## Testing locally